 How AI Improves Project Management in 2024: Tools & Use Cases

 Project management is often a juggling act: deadlines, resources, budgets, and teams all vying for attention.
 The manual processes inherent in traditional project management can lead to inefficiencies, errors, and missed opportunities.
-Luckily, Artificial Intelligence (AI) is stepping in to streamline workflows, provide data-driven insights, and ultimately, improve project success rates.
+Luckily, Artificial Intelligence (AI) is stepping in to workflows, provide data-driven insights, and improve project success rates.
 This isn’t just theoretical; AI-powered tools are already delivering tangible results for project managers across various industries.
 This article explores the concrete ways AI enhances project management, highlighting specific features, tools, and their associated costs.

 AI for Task Automation and Prioritization